KeithSloan/GDML/README.md

 ### Export/Import of Materials as an XML file.

-If you select the Materials Group in Tree view and then use the standard FreeCAD export, the export will create an xml file of the material defintions.
+If you select the Materials Group in Tree view and then use the standard FreeCAD export, the export will create an xml file of the material definitions.
 You can then import this file and the material definitions into a separate FreeCAD document.
 Note: The file extension used should be xml NOT gdml